 Economic conditions across the country are challenging, although construction industry spending is expected to increase by two percent in 2005 according to F.W.
 Dodge.
 We continue to focus on collecting receivables and reducing days sales outstanding.
 We will continue to take steps to reduce our costs.
 We have made significant reductions in administrative overhead at the home office and in the field.
 We have elected to sell or close certain operations.
-Those operations that we have designated to be sold or closed generated total revenues in fiscal 2004 of \$247.4 million and operating losses of \$4.7 million.
+Those operations that we have designated to be sold or closed generated total revenues in fiscal 2004 of \$90.5 million and operating income of \$5.3 million.
 If we are successful in our efforts to sell these operations, their revenue and income (loss) contributions will no longer be included in our results of operations and the sales proceeds will be used primarily to reduce our indebtedness.
 As we continue to divest of operations and cut costs our outlook will change.
 Therefore, we are not providing guidance at this time on future results.

 We expect to generate cash flow from operations, sales of businesses and borrowing under our credit facility.
 Our cash flows from operations tend to track with the seasonality of our business and historically have improved in the latter part of our fiscal year.
 We anticipate that these combined cash flows will provide sufficient cash to enable us to meet our working capital needs, debt service requirements and capital expenditures for property and equipment through the next twelve months.
 We expect capital expenditures of approximately \$5.0 million for the fiscal year ended September 30, 2005.
 Our ability to generate cash flow is dependent on many factors, including demand for our products and services, the availability of projects at margins acceptable to us, the ultimate collectibility of our receivables, the ability to consummate transactions to dispose of businesses and our ability to borrow on our credit facility.
+We continue to look for ways to reduce our overall leverage.
 See "Disclosure Regarding Forward-Looking Statements."